traefik/traefik/docs/content/providers/ecs.md

 # ...
 ```

+If `region` is not provided, it will be resolved from the EC2 metadata endpoint for EC2 tasks.
+In a FARGATE context it will be resolved from the `AWS_REGION` env variable.

-If `accessKeyID` / `secretAccessKey` is not provided credentials will be resolved in the following order:
+If `accessKeyID` / `secretAccessKey` are not provided, credentials will be resolved in the following order:

 - From environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`.
 - Shared credentials, determined by `AWS_PROFILE` and `AWS_SHARED_CREDENTIALS_FILE`, defaults to default and `~/.aws/credentials`.